zbenmo/yapy3c/docs/part_VIII_ecosystem_and_packaging.md

 We're not far from achieving above.
 Let's have another project.
 This time our project, let's call it 'tiny', will be a utility package for the use of the previous "trying Flask" project, potentially also for additional projects.

 I've created a new git repository, intended for Python.
-I've created a new virtual environment and made sure it is activated and there is where I'm working.
+I've created a new virtual environment and made sure it is activated and there, is where I'm working.

 I've started the same, I have a 'requirements.txt' file in which I list 'numpy' as I know I'm going to use it next.
 I've installed the requirements with ``` pip install -r requirements.txt ``` and started to edit my 'tiny' package.